memkind/memkind/README.txt

 low level interface for generating inputs to mbind() and mmap(), and a high level interface for heap management.
-The heap management is implemented with an extension to the jemalloc library which dedicates "arenas" to each CPU node and kind of memory.
+The heap management is implemented with an extension to the jemalloc library which dedicates "arenas" to each CPU and kind of memory.
 Additionally the heap is partitioned so that freed memory segments of different kinds are not coalesced.
 To use memkind, jemalloc must be compiled with the --enable-memkind option.

 Requires kernel patch introduced in Linux v3.11 that impacts